kumarankit0411/MyAttendance/README.md

 - Go to MyAttendance folder and open attendanceChecker.py file using any text editor
 - Change the variable Id and Pass to your isim credential accordingly and save the file
 - Open terminal or command prompt and cd to the directory containing file attendanceChecker.py
-- Type 'python attendanceChecker.py' without quotes
+- Type 'python attendanceChecker.py' without quotes and hit ENTER
 - Hurray!!😃 Your attendance displays in almost a second

 # To do (contribute)